 Sony A6300 versus Olympus E-M5 II

 The Sony Alpha A6300 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and February 2015.
-Both the A6300 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (A6300) and a Four Thirds sensor.
+Both the A6300 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (A6300) and a Four Thirds (E-M5 II) sensor.
 The Sony has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A6300 and the Olympus E-M5 II.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).